 ToggleWhat is a Doctor?

-- Board certification in their chosen specialty.
+- Obtaining board certification in their specialty

-What is a Primary Care Physician?
+What is a Primary Care Physician (PCP)?

 Types of Primary Care Physicians: